NLP-Course-CUHKSZ/NLP-course-cuhksz.github.io/Assignments/Assignment1/readme.md

 - Task4: Using LLMs to remove sensitive info
 - Task5: Jailbreak
 - Task6: Prompt Engineering for public benchmark
-- Task7: Self-instruct
-- Task8: Any other topics
+- Task7: Any other topics

-Each task directory has related pipeline, code and data.
+As exampple, we show pipeline, code and data for task1 and task2.

 ### Dependecy
 pip install retrying, openai, urllib3==1.25.11, tqdm, jsonlines